danwar77/M3M3s/docs/e2e_conceptual_test_report.md

 ## Overall Conclusion

-Based on the detailed conceptual walkthrough of the defined end-to-end scenarios, the MemeMarvel application's architecture and user flow design appear robust and well-considered for the implemented features.
+Based on the detailed conceptual walkthrough of the defined end-to-end scenarios, the M3M3s application's architecture and user flow design appear robust and well-considered for the implemented features.
 The application handles primary user journeys logically, manages state effectively, and incorporates necessary feedback mechanisms for common error conditions.

 While a few minor areas for future refinement and clarification have been noted (particularly around advanced AI suggestion interactions, specific error recovery details like orphaned file cleanup, and production-level error message presentation), the core functionalities are conceptually sound.
 The application seems ready for more detailed implementation of TODOs (like navigation from empty states) and progression to live testing of these flows.
 ---